 I was on the fence about MailChimp when these changes first went through.
 Since then, I’ve worked closely with some of the email service alternatives.
 I discovered that the alternatives have better free plans, and they are easier to use.

 While MailerLite doesn’t give you as many free subscribers as MailChimp, it has a fully-featured free plan.
 When your MailChimp list grows, and you have to start paying, MailerLite is about half the price of MailChimp’s paid plan.

-ConvertKit is built specifically for bloggers and authors.
+ConvertKit is built specifically for bloggers and for that reason it’s one of the best email marketing services for authors.
 MailChimp and MailerLite were built with small businesses in mind, which makes them more complicated for authors.

 Since ConvertKit is made specifically for you, it has exactly the features you want and none of the complications you don’t want.
 It’s more expensive, but for many authors, that added expense is well worth the cost because it’s so easy to use.

 So now let’s talk about how to grow your list and how these three platforms compare when implementing each strategy.

 One of the best ways to build your email list is to give away a reader magnet.
 Usually, authors give away a free short story, tip-sheet, or something that is immediately interesting and valuable to their readers.

 While it is technically possible to deliver reader magnets with MailerLite and MailChimp, it’s so complicated that most authors never figure out how to do it.
 Authors who do give away reader magnets on these platforms are forced to use a third-party service like BookFunnel or StoryOrigin.

 While ConvertKit integrates with BookFunnel and StoryOrigin, it makes adding a reader magnet so easy that you don’t need book funnel to deliver it for you.
 Especially if you only want to deliver a PDF, ConvertKit makes this super easy.